MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 #### Checking links for the Account Master table group

-If you change the main segment ID after you’ve entered a chart of accounts, you must check links for the Account Master table group, using the Check Links window.
+If you change the main segment ID after you've entered a chart of accounts, you must check links for the Account Master table group, using the Check Links window.